JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7883 days**.

-And here is a just a random fact -  **The shark cornea has been used in eye surgery, since its cornea is similar to a human cornea**.
+And here is a just a random fact -  **In the U.S., over one million gallons of cosmetics, drinks, and lotions are sold that contain aloe in them per year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)